strimzi/strimzi.github.io/quickstarts/minikube/index.md

 # Provision the Apache Kafka cluster

-Afterwards we feed Strimzi with a simple **Custom Resource**, which will than give you a simple, ephemeral Apache Kafka Cluster:
+After that we feed Strimzi with a simple **Custom Resource**, which will than give you a simple, ephemeral Apache Kafka Cluster:

 ```shell
 # Apply the `Kafka` Cluster CR file